Dansando8/Dansando8/README.md

 TechStack: Mongo (Mongoose), Express, React, Node, Bootstrap, QR codes.<br />

 ## Other Smaller Projects
-#### VertCiel Communications website
+#### VCC website
-[VertCiel Communications](http://vertciel.ca/nos-services/marketing-web/) is a consulting Web Marketing agency.
+[VCC](http://vertciel.ca/nos-services/marketing-web/) is a consulting Web Marketing agency.
 I worked on the UI design and UX.
 Also wrote the content and optimized the SEO.
 Basically, crafted the whole site and integrated it.
 TexhStach: Html, JavaScript, CSS, WP.

 #### Slick's Pizza